kirillburton/studocu-assignment/README.md

-# Quality Assurance engineer test for StuDocu
+# QA Engineer test for StuDocu
-This is a test assignment.

 **For a cloud run:**
 see GitHub workflow "Cypress Tests" – create a pull request, add an empty commit or anything else to your taste